Cantor Fitzgerald Reaffirms Overweight Rating for BigBear.ai (NYSE:BBAI)

-Cantor Fitzgerald reissued their overweight rating on shares of BigBear.ai (NYSE:BBAI – Free Report) in a research note released on Tuesday morning, Benzinga reports.
-The brokerage currently has a $3.00 price objective on the stock.
+BigBear.ai (NYSE:BBAI – Get Free Report)‘s stock had its “overweight” rating restated by research analysts at Cantor Fitzgerald in a report issued on Monday, Benzinga reports.
+They presently have a $3.00 price objective on the stock.
+Cantor Fitzgerald’s target price points to a potential downside of 32.13% from the company’s previous close.

-Separately, William Blair restated a market perform rating on shares of BigBear.ai in a research note on Wednesday, November 8th.
+Separately, William Blair reissued a “market perform” rating on shares of BigBear.ai in a report on Wednesday, November 8th.

 Insider Buying and Selling

-In other news, Director Raluca Dinu sold 13,029 shares of the stock in a transaction on Friday, December 15th.
-The stock was sold at an average price of $1.92, for a total value of $25,015.68.
+In other BigBear.ai news, Director Raluca Dinu sold 13,029 shares of the firm’s stock in a transaction on Friday, December 15th.
+The stock was sold at an average price of $1.92, for a total transaction of $25,015.68.
 Following the completion of the transaction, the director now owns 773,374 shares of the company’s stock, valued at $1,484,878.08.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-In other news, Director Avi S. Katz sold 50,000 shares of the stock in a transaction on Wednesday, December 13th.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+In other news, Director Avi S. Katz sold 50,000 shares of BigBear.ai stock in a transaction on Wednesday, December 13th.
 The stock was sold at an average price of $1.81, for a total value of $90,500.00.
-Following the completion of the transaction, the director now owns 786,403 shares of the company’s stock, valued at $1,423,389.43.
-The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
-Also, Director Raluca Dinu sold 13,029 shares of the stock in a transaction on Friday, December 15th.
-The stock was sold at an average price of $1.92, for a total value of $25,015.68.
-Following the completion of the transaction, the director now directly owns 773,374 shares of the company’s stock, valued at approximately $1,484,878.08.
+Following the completion of the sale, the director now owns 786,403 shares of the company’s stock, valued at $1,423,389.43.
+The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
+Also, Director Raluca Dinu sold 13,029 shares of BigBear.ai stock in a transaction on Friday, December 15th.
+The shares were sold at an average price of $1.92, for a total value of $25,015.68.
+Following the completion of the sale, the director now directly owns 773,374 shares of the company’s stock, valued at approximately $1,484,878.08.
 The disclosure for this sale can be found here.
-2.00% of the stock is owned by company insiders.
+2.00% of the stock is currently owned by insiders.

 Institutional Inflows and Outflows

-Institutional investors and hedge funds have recently modified their holdings of the business.
-Bank of America Corp DE bought a new position in BigBear.ai during the first quarter valued at about $5,390,000.
-BlackRock Inc. bought a new position in BigBear.ai during the second quarter valued at about $4,858,000.
-Vanguard Group Inc. boosted its stake in BigBear.ai by 129.3% during the third quarter.
-Vanguard Group Inc. now owns 1,901,954 shares of the company’s stock valued at $2,872,000 after buying an additional 1,072,487 shares in the last quarter.
-Raymond James & Associates boosted its stake in BigBear.ai by 130.4% during the third quarter.
-Raymond James & Associates now owns 748,949 shares of the company’s stock valued at $1,131,000 after buying an additional 423,893 shares in the last quarter.
-Finally, State Street Corp bought a new position in BigBear.ai during the second quarter valued at about $1,098,000.
-Institutional investors own 1.47% of the company’s stock.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in BBAI.
+Dynamic Technology Lab Private Ltd acquired a new position in BigBear.ai in the fourth quarter valued at $26,000.
+Wells Fargo & Company MN acquired a new position in shares of BigBear.ai during the second quarter worth about $26,000.
+American International Group Inc. acquired a new position in shares of BigBear.ai during the second quarter worth about $30,000.
+Gotham Asset Management LLC lifted its stake in shares of BigBear.ai by 71.3% during the third quarter.
+Gotham Asset Management LLC now owns 24,368 shares of the company’s stock worth $37,000 after purchasing an additional 10,141 shares in the last quarter.
+Finally, Ground Swell Capital LLC acquired a new position in shares of BigBear.ai during the second quarter worth about $41,000.
+Institutional investors and hedge funds own 1.47% of the company’s stock.

 About BigBear.ai